Contents

 To raise rent, landlords must provide tenants with a written notice.
 For a month-to-month tenancy, this notice typically needs to be given at least 30 days in advance.
 However, it’s not uncommon to provide 60 days or more.
 This notice period allows tenants to prepare for the change or decide whether to continue their lease.
 Should the tenant choose not to stay on, this will also give you plenty of time to find a replacement tenant so you can keep costly vacancies to a minimum.

 Additionally, while there is no legal cap on how much rent can be increased, landlords should ensure that any adjustments are reasonable and reflect market conditions.
-Larger rent increases that oustrip market conditions will likely lead to longer drawn out vacancy periods.
+Larger rent increases that outstrip market conditions will likely lead to longer drawn out vacancy periods.

 Landlords should also avoid practices that could be seen as exploitative or unfair, discriminatory or retaliatory.